 100% to Scholarships: With an entirely volunteer staff and board of directors, the expenses of the WOLF Foundation are minimal.
 Incidental costs are funded by in-house donations and fundraiser events.
 Your entire donation will be used for scholarships to people who qualify for financial aid based on need and merit.

-Please use the PayPal link below to donate as little as $10, or from $350 to sponsor a kids day camper, to $750 to sponsor an overnight youth camper or write a check to the WOLF Foundation, 2211 Elm St, Bellingham WA 98225 or use PayPal: (not tax deductible; the WOLF Foundation is a Washington State Non-Profit Organization but not 501(c)3 tax exempt)
+Please use the PayPal link below to donate any amount, or from $350 to sponsor a kids day camper, to $700 for an overnight youth camper (contributions are not yet tax exempt)

-Merit Scholarships Applications are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available: We offer a limited number of merit scholarships ranging from $25-$175 for youth who send us nature journal entries that they produce.
+Merit Scholarship Applications are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available: We offer a limited number of $100 merit scholarships for youth who send us nature journal entries that they produce.

-To apply for a merit scholarship, email us 1) a copy of your registration/application form to Wolf Camp or another earth skills school, 2) a detailed description of the program you wish to attend, and 3) a project we can share on our blog that merits your scholarship.
+To apply for a merit scholarship, email us 1) a copy of your registration/application form if we do not yet have one, 2) a description of the program you wish to attend, and 3) a project we can share on our blog that merits your scholarship.

 Your project may be something you did at school or volunteering somewhere which you prepare as an acceptable article or video on our blog, or you can create a new project.
 For instance, you can do journal entries and sketches of a particular species found in your local area, or describe/teach a skill of traditional artisanry, such as making fire using a bow drill, or cooking a wild edible meal.
 For examples, take a look at how field guides research and present information, or follow field exercises corresponding to your subject matter in our Wolf Journey Earth Conservation Courses.